 And the ax.view_init command on the 10th line defines the initial view point of the camera, but the remaining part is the same as for creating the 2D plot.

+If you run this example, you will see the full 3D trajectories in the figure.

 By clicking and dragging on the graph, you can pan and rotate the camera to look at the trajectories from different angles.

-Through a careful examinations of this 3D plot, you should be convinced about the spherical symmetry of the resulting trajectories centered at the origin.
+Through a careful examination of this 3D plot, you should be convinced about the spherical symmetry of the resulting trajectories centered at the origin.